LinusCrugnola/Notes/OOP_C++.md

 ```cpp
 class SubClass : public SuperClass1, private SuperClass2 //...
 ```
-**Note:** the inheritance order of the classes is important in the construction and destruction of the class!
+**Note:** the inheritance order of the classes is important in the construction and destruction of the class, we must initialize the base class objects in the same list as they are mentioned in the inheritance list!

 ### Construction and Destruction: